Last updated May 21st, 2019.

-Putting semantics aside, our main goal is informing you about places worthy of investment.
+Putting all semantics aside, our main goal is informing you about places worthy of investment.
 Keep reading to learn why property in Tbilisi, Georgia is among the world’s most undervalued.

-Weak Reputation, Different Reality
+Georgia’s Weak Reputation, But a Different Reality

 Georgia doesn’t really have a bad global reputation.
 They simply don’t have much of one at all.

-Investors choose foreign markets based on their perception of them.
-For example, you’re more likely to invest in Thailand if you visited as a tourist.
+Foreign investors often choose a property market based on their perception of them.
+Here are some examples: you’re more likely to buy real estate in Thailand if you already visited there as a tourist.

 You can only consider investing in markets you know about.
-Georgia is quickly gaining a reputation among tourists and businesses though.
+Georgia is very quickly gaining a reputation among tourists and businesses though.

-A mere 547,000 people flew into Tbilisi’s international airport back in 2005.
-Barely a decade later, there were over 2,200,000 arrivals in 2016.
-That’s an increase of more than 400%.
+A quaint 547,000 people flew into Tbilisi’s international airport back in 2005.
+Just barely a single decade later, there were over 3,800,000 arrivals in 2018.
+That’s an increase of more than 600%.

 Tbilisi Property Offers Great Valuations